keikun17/bnet-mashery-rb/README.md

 Ruby gem for accessing Blizzard's Mashery API

-This repository (will) contain various libraries for interfacing with *takes a deep breath* Blizzard's-Battle.net-Mashery- API.
+This repository (will) contain various libraries for interfacing with Blizzard's Battle.net API [https://dev.battle.net](https://dev.battle.net).

 This is a work in progress : [TODO-LIST](https://github.com/keikun17/bnet-mashery-rb/blob/master/TODO.md)